 Viruses are the most common cause of unexpected device shutdowns.
-This malware is designed with malicious intentions and can often lead to data breaching.
+This malware is designed maliciously and can often lead to data breaches.
 That is why it is better to install anti-virus software.
-You can also use software to check if your device has any existing malware.
+You can also use TotalAV protection software to check if your device has any existing malware.

-The worse part is that malware can often remain on your system undetected, and it can slowly destroy your system without you even knowing anything.
+The worst part is that malware can often remain undetected on your system, and it can slowly destroy your system without you knowing anything.
 Various anti-virus software solutions are available, and you can choose the one you want based on the features.

 Overheating is a critical reason for unexpected Mac shutdowns, and that is why it is vital to locate the apps that take more CPU than others.
 For that, you can check out these steps:

 Step 2.
 Click "Go" on the Finder menu, followed by Utilities from the drop-down.

 Step 3.
 A new window will open, select Activity Monitor, and launch it.

 Step 5.
 You can filter by using % CPU.

 Step 6.
 Here, you will get a list of the apps based on % CPU.

 Step 7.
 To quit an app, click "X".